 - Start by cooking the ground beef until it’s well-browned.
 Don’t rush this, because browning adds flavor.

 - While the beef is browning, start simmering the stock, canned tomatoes, sauerkraut, sweetener of your choice, Worcestershire Sauce or Gluten-Free Worcestershire Sauce (affiliate link), Bay Leaves (affiliate link), parsley, and Dried Sage (affiliate link).

 - When the beef is well-browned, add it to the soup pot and let the soup continue to simmer.

-- Heat more olive oil in the same frying pan and saute the chopped onions, then add the minced garlic and saute a few minutes more.
+- Heat more olive oil in the same frying pan and saute the chopped onions, then add the Minced Garlic (affiliate link) and saute a few minutes more.

 - Add the onions and garlic to the soup and simmer on low about one hour, or until the sauerkraut has softened and broken down in the soup.